LoopKit/loopdocs/docs/operation/loop/open-loop.md

 Open Loop is the best place to start with Loop.

-Become familiar with Loop by watching it predict your future glucose.
-Practice with the user interface while you manually control your insulin delivery.
-Watch the glucose prediction charts; compare the recommended insulin after entering carbs for a meal you understand.
+Become familiar with Loop by watching it operate in open loop.
 Take it slow and safe to become a successful Looper.

 !!! abstract "Practice with Simulators"
     You can build Loop (to your phone, a partner's phone or a simulated phone on the computer) and practice with a simulated CGM and a simulated pump.
 You can use Dexcom Share or Nightscout as a CGM to follow your own glucose.
 You can "dose" the simulated pump and your real pump at the same time and watch the glucose predictions.